NulledExceptions/shichao/source/about.rst

 About
 =======
 This is the profile website of Shichao An.
-This site is created using `Sphinx <http://sphinx-doc.org/>`_.
+This site is created using `Sphinx <http://sphinx-doc.org/>`_ and is hosted on `GitHub Pages <http://pages.github.com/>`_.
+You can view `the source code of this site <https://github.com/shichao-an/shichao-an.info>`_ on GitHub.
 If you encounter technical issues or have questions about the site itself, please email:

 .. container:: subtitle